unbit/uwsgi-docs/RPC.rst

 You can build multi-languages apps with really no-efforts.

-You will be surprised on how you can call :doc:`JVM<Java>` functions from perl, javascript from python and so on...
+You will be surprised on how you can call :doc:`Java<JVM>` functions from perl, javascript from python and so on...

 Doing RPC locally